-Airvet Members who have added a cat or dog to their profile are eligible to use their emergency fund after the 14 day waiting period.
+Airvet Members who purchased their membership prior to May 31st, 2023 and have added a cat or dog to their profile are eligible to use their emergency fund after the 14-day waiting period.

 This fund can only be used by you ONCE per year and your funds are not transferable to other pet parents, other pets, and/or other parties.

 Only qualifying life-threatening emergencies verified by our emergency team are covered.
 A member of our emergency team will determine whether or not your pet’s situation is life-threatening in order to authorize your fund use.
 Examples of life-threatening emergencies include:

 - Severe blockages or bloat requiring emergency surgery

 - Severe internal and external injuries